EcuadorExplorer.com HOME

 Year's End Celebrations

-Staring with the Day of the Innocents, the entire nation symbolically prepares to enter a new year by burning human figurines in the streets as Quiteños end a nearly month-long party.
+Starting with the Day of the Innocents, the entire nation symbolically prepares to enter a new year by burning human effigies in the streets as Quiteños end a nearly month-long party.
+Men also dress up as Viudas Alegres (Merry Widows).